top of page

 What did I learn?

-If I were to start this project all over again, I think I would've spent more time exploring different variations of the collapsed bubble and the expanded bubble.
+• I would've spent more time exploring different variations of the collapsed bubble and the expanded bubble.

 bottom of page